Code-Crash/jira-rocket/README.md

 # jira-rocket README

-This exntention is to handle the your Jira account from Visual Studio code.
+This exntention is to handle your Jira account from Visual Studio code.

 ## TODO